 How to Grow Almond Trees

-The almond tree produces its best crop of nuts when grown in a climate in which the summer is hot, with low humidity.
-It is also important to have a long growing season free of frosts, since the almond nut takes 7 to 8 months to mature.
-A spring frost can damage the flowers.
+Almond trees grow best in climates with hot summers and low humidity, which helps the tree make a healthy crop of nuts.
+It's important to have a long growing season free of frosts since the almond nut takes seven to eight months to mature, and it typically takes about five years to grow a tree that is mature enough to produce nuts.
+A spring frost can damage the almond tree's flowers, which are essential for the harvest.
 It is for these reasons that almond nut production in the United States occurs mainly in California.

-Good drainage is important, so sandy soils are preferred over clayey soils.
+Good drainage is important, so sandy soils are preferred over clay soils.
 Till deeply into the soil so that the roots can strike down deep.

 Growing and Harvesting a Crop of Almond Nuts

 Technically, the crop produced by almond trees is not a nut, but a stone fruit (drupe).
 The fruit growing on almond trees initially looks nothing like the almond you later end up eating: Instead, what you see is a leathery, green hull.
 Inside the hull is a hard, light-colored shell.
-This is the shell that we crack with a nutcracker to get at the edible part.
+This is the shell that we crack with a nutcracker to get to the edible part.
 Cracking the shell frees the brown seed ("nut") that we eat.
+While you can eat the fruit of an almond tree, it's best before the nuts are hardened, which may be too early to let them ripen fully.

 There are different types of almonds.
 The kind found in nut bowls and dessert recipes is the sweet almond (Prunus dulcis), but there is also a bitter almond (Prunus dulcis var. amara) that is used, for example, to flavor certain liqueurs.